kittenlogic/unsupervised-pleasures/_posts/2020-12-08-ultimate-fantasy-031.md

 ---
 layout: post
 title: Ultimate Fantasy 31 Friendship
-description: GPT-2 model trained on a corpus of queer theatre
-summary: GPT-2 model trained on a corpus of queer theatre
+description: I want to be your friend forever
+summary: I want to be your friend forever
 tags: [friendship, taboo, mother, men, sex, love, kissing, legacy, queer, GPT-2, RunwayML]
 ---

 Let me begin by telling you my ultimate fantasy.

 It's not for everyone.
 But for me it's a beginning, not a middle, not a destination.
 I want you to be my friend for the next thirty years or so, not just because I want to but because you want to.
 I want to hang on to that friendship as long as I can 'cause it's that friendship that keeps me going.
 It may not be the friendship that's making all the difference in the world, but that's the friendship I have.
 And that's what I want.
 That's what you have to understand about me.
 I am monogamous.

 I know.